guptapriya7171/SDESheetChallenge/README.md

 # SDESheetChallenge
-## I created this repository with an intent to complete the SDE Sheet challenge but basic must pe furnished as well.
+## This repository is created with an intent to complete the SDE Sheet challenge but basic programming must be improved.
-<h5>This repository will includes all important question along with a solution.</h5>
+<h3>This repository will includes all important question along with an easy and most optimize solution.</h3>